Query orderings can't use custom expressions

 I had the need (using FIELD for ordering) in at least two different projects, so i think the issue is still valid.

-#15 Updated by Stefan Neufeind over 5 years ago
+#15 Updated by Stefan Neufeind almost 6 years ago

 I agree that allowing strings for the ordering people might use statements that are non-portable across DBMS.
 But for most users that use MySQL/MariaDB nowadays (I expect) they could use orderings like RAND or giving a list of uids with a fixed order.